nditcommunity/nditcommunity.github.io/README.md

 ### Who is allowed to help?

 Anyone can help!
-You don't need open-source experience, and you don't need to be neurodivergent to help the cause.
+You don't need open-source experience, and you don't need to be neurodivergent (ND) to help the cause.
+If you ARE ND yourself, you can also [join ND In Tech](nd-in-tech.org) yourself.

 ### What's the process?